-- help to identify the most suitable control solution for a particular scenario; - exposure monitoring to determine potential exposures or whether current control measures are effective; or - a general review of existing arrangements for the management of health hazards?
+- specific help to identify the most suitable control solution for a scenario; and/or - some specialist monitoring work undertaken to confirm whether controls are effective; and/or - a general review of arrangements for the management of health hazards?

 If you are clear about why you need specialist help, this will help you identify what type of specialist is best placed to assist you.